 We can’t do it alone.
 ATBC depends on a collaborative network of partner agencies and user groups to facilitate the continuity of high-quality assistive technology services throughout British Columbia.
 Our network of service and funding partners include:

-StudentAid BC provides program funding for the CSG Assistive Technology Program for students and the PILAT Equipment Loan-bank Program for public post-secondary institutions.
+StudentAid BC provides program funding for the CSG-DSE assistive technology program for students and the PILAT Equipment Loan-bank Program for public post-secondary institutions.
 These programs support over 1,500 post-secondary student’s per year through providing access to assistive technology and related technical supports.

 The Ministry of Social Development and Poverty Reduction (SPDR) provides funding to support the Public Post-secondary Assistive Technology Loan-bank Program (PPL).
 PPL is a legacy ATBC service which has been supported by the province of British Columbia since 1993.
 PPL supports over 600 post-secondary student’s per year through providing access to the assistive technology loan-bank and related technical supports.